RCAF Station Hamilton

 RCAF Station Hamilton was an air force base of the Royal Canadian Air Force located in Mount Hope, Ontario, Canada, 15 mi south of Hamilton.

 History

 World War II

 During the Second World War, it was a base for the British Commonwealth Air Training Plan, teaching pilots from allied commonwealth nations the basics of elementary flying.
-Schools located here were No. 10 Elementary Flying Training School (No. 10 EFTS), which flew De Havilland Tiger Moth and Fleet Finch aircraft, and No. 33 Air Navigation School (No. 33 ANS), which flew the Avro Anson.
-No. 10 EFTS relocated to RCAF Station Pendleton in 1942; No. 33 ANS closed in October 1944.
+Schools located here were No. 10 Elementary Flying Training School (No. 10 EFTS), which flew De Havilland Tiger Moth and Fleet Finch aircraft, No. 33 Air Navigation School (No. 33 ANS), which flew the Avro Anson.
+No. 10 EFTS relocated to RCAF Station Pendleton in 1942; No. 33 ANS closed in October 1944, and No. 1 Wireless School (No. 1 WS) which moved from Montreal on 14 September 1944.

 Aerodrome information

 In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Hamilton (Mount Hope) Ontario at 43°10′N 79°56′W with a variation of 7 degrees west and elevation of 771 ft.
 Three runways were listed as follows: